 - never use flammable liquids such as paraffin or petrol to light the fire

 - keep people, especially children, away from the fire.
 If children are present, supervise them at all times

 - don’t burn foam-filled furniture, aerosols, bottles or paints

 - never leave a bonfire unattended

 - Always pour water over embers to ensure it’s fully extinguished before leaving it.

 The fire service will only attend bonfires that are out of control or left unattended.
 For all other bonfire and air pollution matters, you need to contact your local council.
 We’ve made this easier by giving you a list to all the West Midlands councils with links to their nuisance reporting pages, just click the button below.

 Users often forget that fireworks are explosives and burn at high temperatures, so they need careful handling and storage.

-We recommend that people attend professionally-organised fireworks events but, if you do have your own fireworks party, follow our safety tips and guides below.
+If you do have your own fireworks display, follow our safety tips and guides below.

 - keep pets indoors – animals can get scared by the lights and noise from fireworks

 - never put fireworks in your pocket or throw them

 - never throw used fireworks on a bonfire

 There are laws about when fireworks can be sold, to who and the times they can be set off.